spamegg1/reviews/courses/ProgLangA/week4/hw3/README.md

         | (_,_) => 1
 ```

-Interestingly this would not compile, since the patterns are redundant, namely, we would alway go out throught the first branch.
+Interestingly this would not compile, since the patterns are redundant, namely, we would always go out through the first branch.
 But this was simply used with illustration purposes.

-We can infer that w is a tuple with two elements that can be of anything.
+We can infer that `w `is a tuple with two elements that can be of anything.
 So the answer to this type of patterns should be:

 ```haskell
 TupleT[Anything, Anything]